 Another way to get creative involves trying a few new recipes every week for dinner or work lunches.
 Start experimenting, adding new vegetables to your pasta sauce or changing certain elements of a recipe to make it your own.
 You probably already know that making your own food is so much healthier than eating in a restaurant or ordering yet another pizza.
 So get creative in the kitchen and enjoy better overall health.

-2. Creativity helps you have more fun
+2. It helps you have more fun

 Happy employees are good employees, and you can’t experience happiness if you never have any fun.
 Remember when you were a little kid, and you loved art class?
 You got so much joy out of drawing or painting.
 Why not do the same even though you’re an adult now?
 Sign up for a drawing class on a weeknight or host a painting party with some friends so you can all make your own beautiful creations.

 Sometimes it’s good to get out of your comfort zone and try something new.
-You will have a renewed happiness come Monday morning when you sit down at your desk, and as a bonus, something fun to talk about with your co-workers.
+You will have a renewed happiness come Monday morning when you sit down at your desk, and as a bonus, something fun to talk about with your coworkers.

 We all experience issues at the office and moments when we think we will never be able to fix something that’s gone wrong.
 But, in fact, most things are completely fixable, and nothing will fix a problem more than the creative art of problem-solving.
 Most problems need some out-of-the-box thinking in order to figure out what to do.
 If you can open your mind and try a new approach, you will be the star of your office.